mufahub/gitsSkills/readme.txt

-Creating is a new branch quick and simple.
+reating is a new branch quick and simple.
 Add a message.
+add new message,
+countinue......